mrzhaojyi/Data-Driven-Anomaly-Detection/index.md

 ## Data Pre-processing using Sliding-window FFT
 We conduct the sliding-window FFT transformation first for those data before the machine learning.
 Note the axias ticks represents the number of data points.
 X axis is the frequency and the maximum frequency is 48k Hz.
-Y axis is the time where the overlap ratio of the FFT sliding window is 0.01.
+Y axis is the number of sliding-window and overlap ratio of the FFT sliding window is 0.01.
 Note the FFT size is 4000.
 So, it is a very high dimension dataset.
 One can check my jupyternote book for [more details]("https://github.com/mrzhaojyi/Data-Driven-Anomaly-Detection/blob/main/notebooks/load_saved_data_cleaned.ipynb").

 <div  align="center">
  <img src="img/pic_2_data_fft.jpg" width = "600" height = "230" alt="fft" align=center /> <br />